 How to Develop a Keyword List for Your Business

-We talk a lot about focusing on your keywords when writing content for your website and blog or when using services like AdWords, but perhaps we’re getting ahead of ourselves - where do you even get keywords for your business?
+We talk a lot about focusing on your keywords when writing content for your website and blog or when using services like Google Ads, but perhaps we’re getting ahead of ourselves - where do you even get keywords for your business?

 Start with Primary Keywords